Double Cluster in Perseus on October evenings

 Double Cluster in Perseus

 The Double Cluster in Perseus consists of two open star clusters near each other on the sky’s dome.
-And Amateur astronomers know them as h and Chi Persei.
+Amateur astronomers know them as H and Chi Persei.
 The two clusters reside in the northern part of the constellation Perseus, quite close to the constellation Cassiopeia the Queen.
 If you have a dark sky and find Cassiopeia – which is easy, because the constellation has a distinctive M or W shape – be sure to look for Perseus, too.
 Then just scan between the two constellations with your binoculars for two glittering groups of stars.
-The Double Cluster – a breathtaking pair of clusters, each containing supergiant suns – will be there.
+The Double Cluster – a breathtaking pair of open clusters, each containing supergiant suns – will be there.

 These two star clusters are located about 7,640 (Chi) and 7,460 (h) light-years away.
 So, they’re separated from one another by a few hundred light-years.
 It’s amazing that we can see these stars at all across this great span of space.
 Plus, we know they must be bright stars, intrinsically, or we wouldn’t be able to see them.
 Each cluster contains a few hundred stars, and, indeed, these stars are young, hot supergiant suns that are many thousands of times more luminous than our sun.

 Astronomers tell us that the Double Cluster lies within the Perseus arm of the Milky Way galaxy.
 However, our solar system resides in the inner part of the Orion arm.
 Therefore, looking at the Double Cluster, we are looking through our local spiral arm and all the way to the next spiral arm outward from the galactic center.

 How to find the Double Cluster

 At mid- and far-northern latitudes, the Double Cluster is circumpolar – above the horizon every night of the year at any hour of the night.
-If you are further south (but still in the Northern Hemisphere), try looking for the Double Cluster in the evening in autumn or winter.
+If you are farther south (but still in the Northern Hemisphere), try looking for the Double Cluster in the evening in autumn or winter.